NemoClaw Security Controls, Risks, and Posture Profiles

-NemoClaw ships with deny-by-default security controls across four layers: network, filesystem, process, and inference.
+NemoClaw ships with deny-by-default security controls across five layers: network, filesystem, process, gateway authentication, and inference.
 You can tune every control, but each change shifts the risk profile.
-This page documents every configurable knob, its default, what it protects, the concrete risk of relaxing it, and a recommendation for common use cases.
+This page documents each configurable control, its default, what it protects, the concrete risk of relaxing it, and a recommendation for common use cases.

 For background on how the layers fit together, refer to How It Works.

-NemoClaw enforces security at four layers.
-NemoClaw locks some when it creates the sandbox and requires a restart to change them.
+NemoClaw enforces security at five layers.
+NemoClaw locks some controls when it creates the sandbox and requires a restart to change them.
 You can hot-reload others while the sandbox runs.

 The following diagram shows the default posture immediately after onboarding, before you approve any endpoints or apply any presets.

-NemoClaw controls which hosts, ports, and HTTP methods the sandbox can reach, and lets operators approve or deny requests in real time.
+NemoClaw controls which hosts, ports, and HTTP methods the sandbox can reach, and lets you approve or deny requests in real time.
+Network policy allowlists do not disable OpenShellโs SSRF guard, so internal-address blocking remains active even when an endpoint matches an egress rule.

 The sandbox blocks all outbound connections unless you explicitly list the endpoint in the applicable baseline policy files.

-Each network policy entry restricts which executables can reach the endpoint using the binaries field.
+Each network policy entry uses the binaries field to restrict which executables can reach the endpoint.

 OpenShell identifies the calling binary by reading /proc/<pid>/exe (the kernel-trusted executable path, not argv[0]), walking the process tree for ancestor binaries, and computing a SHA256 hash of each binary on first use.

-If someone replaces a binary while the sandbox runs, the hash mismatch triggers an immediate deny.
+If someone replaces a binary while the sandbox runs, the hash mismatch immediately denies the request.

 Endpoint rules restrict allowed HTTP methods and URL paths.